nmccann/swift-growth/README.md

 **Left Arrow**/**Right Arrow** - Decrement/Increment Steps per Refresh
 **Left Arrow** (when paused, and steps per refresh is 1) - Step backwards in history

-**"Barrier"** UI Button - Enable placement of barriers via mouse press **"Kill"** UI Button - Enable deletion of individuals via mouse press **"Select"** UI Button - Enable selection of individuals via mouse press (selection does nothing at present)
+**"Barrier"** UI Button - Enable placement of barriers via mouse press.
+By default these barriers are persisted across generations
+**"Kill"** UI Button - Enable deletion of individuals via mouse press **"Select"** UI Button - Enable selection of individuals via mouse press (selection does nothing at present)

+# Parameters

+Many values can be tweaked, and these can be found within [Parameters.swift](domain/Sources/domain/Parameters.swift)

 # Limitations